Alfresco/docs-alfresco/insight-engine/latest/config/filtered/index.md

 An example of a filter is `cm:modified`.
 It specifies the name of the filter field.
 It is the field on which you want to do a filtered search.

 **filterID** - Specifies a unique name to identify the filter.
-Before adding a new filter, check the existing filters (via [Search Manager](https://docs.alfresco.com/6.1/concepts/super-search-manager.html)) to ensure that the `filterID` does not already exist.
+Before adding a new filter, check the existing filters (via [Search Manager LINK](https://docs.alfresco.com/6.1/concepts/super-search-manager.html)) to ensure that the `filterID` does not already exist.

 **displayName** - Specifies the display name of the filter.